learnpoint/developer-handbook/css.md

     End Sub
     ```

-CSS files for components are includes in the same way.
+CSS files for components are included in the same way.
 Except for those that are very commonly used, like ```button``` or ```flash-message```.
 They should always be available and therefore included directly in the master page.

 ## Components and Elements